Skip to main content

 2. Select the Cognito tab

-5. Enter your AWS Region (e.g., us-east-1 — must match the region of your User Pool and Identity Pool)
+4. Enter your AWS Region (must match your User Pool and Identity Pool region)

 After Connecting: Adding Models